Zazzzles/tillslip-recognition/README.md

 ## Caveats

 > This solution only works for South African tillslip formats in Rand.

-> It is by no means a 100% accurate solution, there are many types of tillslips that have not been tested for
+> It is by no means a 100% complete solution, there are many types of tillslips that have not been tested for

 ## Installation